AutherOrg/auther-client/README.md

 To sign certificates, you will need to have Ethereum connectivity in your browser.
 You can for instance install the [Metamask](https://metamask.io/) extension (Firefox + Chrome).
 Also, you will need to have a little bit of Ether.
 On the Ethereum testnet Ropsten, you can have some for free.
 On Ethereum Mainnet, on which you should issue real certificates, it won't even cost $0.01 to issue a batch of up to thousands certificates.

-## Installation (along with blockcerts-api)
+### Along with OpenBlockcerts API

-To share online certificates, you will need to install the [Blockcerts API](https://github.com/guix77/blockcerts-api) project as well.
+To share online certificates, you will need to install the [OpenBlockcerts API](https://github.com/openblockcerts/openblockcerts-api) project as well.
 Without it, you can still create, issue and manage certificates, but to enable people to view them they will have to upload the JSON certificates.
-Also, *Blockcerts API* has email notifications, whereas this pure client-side application doesn't.
+Also, *OpenBlockcerts API* has email notifications, whereas this pure client-side application doesn't.

-First install, configure and launch *Blockcerts-API* and then come back here.
+First install, configure and launch *OpenBlockcerts API* and then come back here.

 ````
 cp .env.development .env.development.local